nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

 This  **MUST**  be a GUID.

-_Providing_  systems  **MUST**  ensure this GUID is globally unique and a persistent identifier (i.e. doesn’t change between requests and therefore stored with the source data).
+_Providing_  systems  **MUST**  ensure this GUID is globally unique and a persistent identifier (that is, it doesn’t change between requests and therefore stored with the source data).

 Where  _consuming_  systems are integrating data from this resource to their local system, they  **MUST**  also persist this GUID at the same time.